 The Scorpio, confirmed to use an as-of-yet unreleased AMD GPU, should feature four times as many shaders per compute unit than its predecessor, which, in turn, should render the console capable of running games in 4K resolution at 60 frames per second.

 As outlined in the white paper, the GPU’s performance will match the AMD’s Polaris line at the very least, and it’s expected to to be custom to the Scorpio.
 Because all games released on Scorpio must be available on Xbox One and Xbox One S, games may not inevitably reach higher frame rates on Scorpio.
 According to the white paper, the GPU element speed doubles, but Microsoft has told developers to use the boost as they please.
 The extra GPU could translate to better shadows, textures, and other minor elements that could add up to make a big difference in presentation.
 The hardware will make it possible for developers to upscale frame rates if they please.

 In an interview with USA Today, Microsoft Studios Publishing General Manager Shannon Loftis said that first-party games launching alongside Scorpio will run at a native 4K resolution, instead of being upscaled.

 If this all sounds rather abstruse, that’s because it is.
 Despite Project Scorpio’s appearance in the coveted final slot of Microsoft’s press conference at E3, few details or specifications have been officially announced.
+Much of what we know comes from the information sent to developers in the white paper, and even that dates back to E3.
 The six-teraflop figure was thrown around quite a bit by Phil Spencer & Co., but it’s still unclear how the console will reach that level of computing power.
 Team Xbox was fairly transparent about the fact that gamers without a 4K television shouldn’t spend their money on the ultra-powerful Scorpio, but how many gamers do own a 4K TV?